agi-brain/xuance/docs/source/documents/api/policies/deterministic_marl.rst

   xuance.tensorflow.policies.deterministic_marl.ActorNet.call(x)

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: tf.Tensor
-  :return: None.
+  :return: The determinsitc outputs of the actions.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:class::
   xuance.tensorflow.policies.deterministic_marl.CriticNet(independent, state_dim, n_agents, action_dim, hidden_sizes, normalize, initialize, activation, device)

+  A class that defines an critic network for MARL aglorithms based on deterministic policy gradient.
+  It is responsible for calculating the critic values of the states.

-  :param independent: xxxxxx.
+  :param independent: Determine whether to calculate independent values.
-  :type independent: xxxxxx
+  :type independent: bool
   :param state_dim: The dimension of the input state.
   :type state_dim: int
   :param n_agents: The number of agents.